LuisSilva7/parkTub-project/README.md

 - **Bonus Rewards**: Users can access and activate available bonuses, redeeming their points for rewards and benefits seamlessly.
 - **Mobile Design**: Access the platform on smartphones for seamless user experience.

-## Features

-- **Real-Time Parking Lot Updates** - Parking lot availability is dynamically updated through seamless integration with Niop and Kafka, ensuring users always have the latest information on available spots.
-- **Live Parking Lot Details**: Users can view detailed information about all parking lots, with real-time updates reflecting changes as they happen.
-- **Parking Session Management**: Users can manage their parking sessions with ease, including creating new sessions (check-in), viewing ongoing sessions, and finalizing sessions (check-out).
-- **Payment Management**: Provides a comprehensive overview of all user payments, allowing them to view details, make payments, and track their payment history.
-- **Bonus Rewards**: Users can access and activate available bonuses, redeeming their points for rewards and benefits seamlessly.

 ## Technologies Used

 - **Frontend**: